danb35/freenas-iocage-caddy/README.md

 ### To Do

-#### 1. Build the install script
+#### 1. Build an install script

-The install script will (eventually!) mirror the majority of steps below, which are presently executed manually.
+The install script will mirror the majority of steps below, which are presently executed manually.
  ```
 # Set up the jail
  iocage create --name="caddyv2" -r 11.3-RELEASE ip4_addr="vnet0|10.1.1.45/24" defaultrouter="10.1.1.1" boot="on" host_hostname="caddyv2" vnet="on"